LoloMuffin/se_project_aroundtheus/README.md

 **Intro**

-In this project, validation ensures that when users submit forms, the data is correct and reliable.
-It's an important step for making sure everything works smoothly.
+In this project, the entire focus will be on refactoring and using your new knowledge of classes to rewrite particular pieces of code.
+The file structure is updated as well.

 **Figma**